Skip to Content

 This was our first stop on our three-day trip across Bagan.
 The view from the top was sensational, and we even got to do some monk-spotting as we made our way up – something we began to make a game out of as we visited each place on this list.

 This is a great place to watch both the sunrise and sunset – especially as it offers a panoramic view of Bagan.
-We marvelled at how dark the silhouettes of the surrounding towers became against the backdrop of the most vibrant red and yellow sky.
+We marveled at how dark the silhouettes of the surrounding towers became against the backdrop of the most vibrant red and yellow sky.
 The pagoda’s history is unknown, which enshrines the place in complete mystery.

 The only drawback was how crowded it got during the sunrise and sunset hours.
 We hate to say it took away from the experience at all, but it did feel a bit claustrophobic at times.
 So, bearing that in mind, you should get here as early as possible to ensure you have a good, comfortable place to observe.